othim/py-ncsm/README.txt

 - Install the package wigxjpf, you can install it via pip.

-- Install the package gmosh using f2py by going to the directory src/external and follow the instruction in that directorys README file.
+- Install the package gmosh using f2py by going to the directory src/external and follow the instructions in the README file in that directory.

 - The code needs pre-calculated 3N basis states and the transformation matrix between the partially antisymmetrized and fully antisymmetrized 3N basis.